Couples who want to talk better

 The attachment layer at the service of daily life

-The ECR-R (Fraley) measures attachment anxiety and avoidance.
+The AAP (Afini Attachment Profile, Bilbao AI 2026) measures attachment anxiety, avoidance and disorganization.
 If your partner scores high on avoidance and you on anxiety, you know why "I need space" makes you crumble and "we need to talk" makes them flee.
 It does not excuse it.
 It names it.

 Humour style: affiliative vs. self-defeating